7. Saving Plotly Figures#

 pip install -U kaleido

-option here means upgrade and tells pip to upgrade all specified packages to the newest available version.
+The -U option here means upgrade and tells pip to upgrade all specified packages to the newest available version.

 Create a figure object using